kidlat2024/kidlatnews/content/news/2026/Tokyo Donates Hi-Tech ‘BALD-DAR’ System to Manila to Track Fugitive Senator ‘Bato’ Dela Rosa.md

 >"However, although Senator Dela Rosa’s head is mostly empty space, his cranium possesses an unprecedented, mirror-like structural integrity.
 By calibrating our satellites to detect the specific lumens of ambient sunlight or moonlight reflecting off a 0% hair-density surface, we can pinpoint his exact latitude and longitude, even if he is wearing a very large hat."

 Philippine law enforcement officials welcomed the technology with open arms.
-National Bureau of Investigation (NBI) agents reported that early field tests of the Bald-Dar system have already yielded massive success.
+National Bureau of Investigation (NBI) agents reported that early field tests of the Bald-Dar system have already yielded encouraging results.

 "Just last night, the radar picked up a massive, blinding flash of light moving at approximately four kilometers per hour through a banana plantation," said NBI Director Melvin Matibag, squinting through a pair of heavy-duty welding goggles.
 "Unfortunately, it just turned out to be an incredibly shiny water buffalo.
 But the algorithm is learning."